mohzameer/podpdf-be/ENDPOINTS.md

 All endpoints are served via **Amazon API Gateway HTTP API (v2)** and backed by Lambda functions.

 **Note:** User account creation is handled automatically via a **Cognito Post Confirmation Lambda trigger**.
-When a user signs up via Amplify and confirms their email, the account record is automatically created in DynamoDB.
+When a user signs up via the `POST /signup` endpoint and confirms their email with the verification code, the account record is automatically created in DynamoDB.
 The `POST /accounts` endpoint is available as a fallback for manual account creation if needed.

 ---